Training & Education

 - A mentoring program pairing skilled electricians/communication technicians with apprentices.
 It helps the training center sustain a 90+ percent graduation rate.

 - Effective outreach to ensure the training center’s excellent programs are available to all who are committed to a career in the electrical/communications industry.
-Over the past five years, 30% of apprentices accepted to the program have been minorities.

 - A 78-course curriculum producing pacesetting skills and safety essential for advanced manufacturing, the digital age, cybersecurity, voice/date/video, renewable and traditional forms of energy.